centrifying/laptop-sample/README.md

 2. Retrieves a krb5.conf and keytab
 3. Joins Active Directory, A Centrify Zone and A Computer Role
 4. Performs Cleanup
+5.

+Requirements
+Requires Chef Development Kit (ChefDK) for RHEL and derivatives